-Once you have performed and purified your sequencing reactions, we will run your purified sequencing samples using the Applied Biosystems 3130xl Genetic Analyzer.
+Once you have performed and purified your sequencing reactions, we will run your purified sequencing samples using the Applied Biosystems 3500 Genetic Analyzer.
 You need to follow the policies listed below to submit your samples and retrieve your data.

-- Each lab is responsible for purification of your DNA sequencing samples before submitting to the CMBS.
+- Each Smith lab/class is responsible for purification of your DNA sequencing samples before submitting to the CMBS.

 - Put PI initials plus sample’s serial number (must be 4 digits unless you’ve passed 9999, then use 5 digits) on the top of each tube such as “LAK0123”.

 - There are three boxes in the freezer (on the side wall) in Ford 123.
 They are labeled as “Sequences To Be Run on 3100 Box 1” and “Box 2” and a third one that say Box 3 For Big Dye Xterminator Samples only.
 Put samples in numerical order in the appropriate box.
-If a group from your lab submits higher numbers than yours before you, and those tubes are still in the box when you get there, YOU MUST rearrange tubes so that all fall in numerical order.
+If a group from your lab submits higher numbers than yours before you, and those tubes are still in the box when you get there, YOU MUSTrearrange tubes so that all fall in numerical order.
 If a number is skipped, please leave a gap to call attention to this.
-Misnumbered data is a very bad thing.
+Mis-numbered data is a very bad thing.

 - Please fill out the Box 1 before you put into Box 2.

 - Fill out the order form which is in the binder on the counter across from the freezer.
 Each lab has their own section.
 Classes have a separate section as well.

-The CMBS will run sequencing samples on a “first come, first served” basis.
+- The CMBS will run sequencing samples on a “first come, first served” basis.

-After samples have been run and sequence data have been extracted, the CMBS will transfer the data to a folder shared with you on Drive, usually by 9am the next business day if sequences are in before 11am.
+- After samples have been run and sequence data have been extracted, the CMBS will transfer the data to a folder shared with you on Drive, usually by 9am the next business day if sequences are in before 11:30am.